vakisha2040/binance_gridbot/README.md

 # Binnance Grid Bot

-A Node.js-based grid trading bot for Bybit with Telegram control panel, automatic state management, and logging.
+A Node.js-based grid trading bot for Binnance with Telegram control panel, automatic state management, and logging.

 ## Features

 - **Grid Trading Strategy**: Fully automated grid trading for Bybit linear contracts.
 - **Hedging Support**: Opens hedge trades when stop-loss is triggered.
-- **Real-Time Price Feed**: Via Bybit WebSocket API.
+- **Real-Time Price Feed**:
 - **Telegram Bot Control**: Start/stop, view and update config, and manual trading from Telegram.
 - **Persistent Logging**: All actions logged to file and optionally to Telegram.
 - **Configurable**: All parameters via `config/config.json` or Telegram.